The biggest takeaways from Germany's election, which will bring change to the EU's leading power

 The Left Party appealed to young voters with very liberal positions on social and migration issues and a tax-the-rich policy, backed up by a savvy social media campaign.

-It benefited from polarization during the campaign after a motion Merz put to parliament calling for many more migrants to be turned back at the border passed.
+It benefited from polarization during the campaign after a motion that Merz put to parliament calling for many more migrants to be turned back at the border passed thanks to votes from AfD.
 Merz's conservatives have long refused to work with the Left Party, so there was no prospect of it putting him in the chancellery.

 Merz has been a staunch supporter of Ukraine as it fends off Russia's invasion.
 He wrote on social network X Monday that "more than ever, we must put Ukraine in a position of strength."
 He added that "for a fair peace, the country that is under attack must be part of peace negotiations."